GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 <p align = "justify"> This guide will cover: </p>
 <p align = "justify"> - creating a simple GUI in TouchGFX, </p>
 <p align = "justify"> - configuring the hardware in MX for Ethernet, LWIP and MQTT, </p>
-<p align = "justify"> - implementing very basic MQTT functionality with ability to connect to a broker and subscribe to a topic, </p>
+<p align = "justify"> - implementing very basic MQTT functionality with ability to connect to a broker and subscribe to a topic over the unencrypted port 1883, </p>
+<p align = "justify"> - getting server IP using DNS, this way we can connect to brokers in the cloud, </p>
 <p align = "justify"> - sending data between MQTT and TouchGFX tasks using queues. </p>

 ## Useful links